Test-time Correction: An Online 3D Detection System via Visual Prompting: Conclusion

 \myparagraph{Limitations and Future Work.} As the first work on online 3D detection, this study has several limitations, which might open up many potential research directions.

 For performance, the generalization ability is constrained by the model size and data volume, and future work will aim to enhance this by scaling up both the data and parameters.

-For model design, while allowing user interaction provides reliability, it introduces potential risks.
-Requiring frequent human feedback may be a challenge in current L3 autonomous driving paradigms.
-Though reducing the frequency of feedback can alleviate this pressure without compromising performance (See appendix \cref{sec:D.6}), there is room for improvement.
+For model design, while allowing auxiliary information to provide reliability, it introduces potential risks.
+Requiring frequent feedback, especially human feedback, may be challenging in current L3 autonomous driving paradigms.
+Though reducing the frequency of feedback can alleviate this pressure without compromising performance, there is room for improvement.
 Future work could integrate robust tracking methods or leverage advanced hardware, such as eye-tracking, to simplify the feedback collection.

 For objectives, this work focuses on addressing missed detections.
 It does not tackle the redundancy issues.
 Future work could explore addressing false positive issues through \algname system.
 Additionally, to enable zero-shot detection, this work adopts a class-agnostic approach.
 In the future, methods combining language models could be explored, ensuring both low latency and open-world category detection ability.
 Finally, this study only explores error correction within the visual domain; extending this approach to other sensors, such as LiDAR, will be an area for further investigation.